-- 42-221.
-Ascertainment of property subject to taxation. - 42-222.
-List of property; examination of data and witnesses by assessor; disobedience of order of assessor; penalty. - 42-223.
-Duty to list property. - 42-224.
-Method of listing property. - 42-225.
-Contents of list. - 42-226.
-Limitation upon listing personal property on unsecured tax roll; exceptions; violation; penalty. - 42-227.
-Assessment of property at full cash value; separate assessment of real estate and improvements. - 42-228.
-Assessment of machinery and equipment of manufactories at less than full cash value. - 42-229.
-Assessment of contiguous real properties owned by same person. - 42-230.
-Liability for items of personal property. - 42-231.
-Presumption of ownership in assessment of trust funds and personal property mortgaged or pledged. - 42-232.
-Deductions of liabilities from assessed solvent debts. - 42-233.
-Assessment of water ditches and toll roads. - 42-234.
-Assessment of livestock; lien; release of lien on sale of part of herd. - 42-235.
-Assessment of transient livestock. - 42-236.
-Listing by assessor upon failure to receive list; investigations of incomplete lists; assessment of property discovered as unassessed in prior years. - 42-237.
-Maps of blocks and surveyed mines; costs. - 42-238.
-Assessment roll; sufficiency of description. - 42-239.
-Completion and delivery of assessment roll; returning to assessor; notice of meeting of board of equalization; publication; roll open to inspection. - 42-240.
+42-221.
+Ascertainment of property subject to taxation.

+42-222.
+List of property; examination of data and witnesses by assessor; disobedience of order of assessor; penalty.

+42-223.
+Duty to list property.

+42-224.
+Method of listing property.

+42-225.
+Contents of list.

+42-226.
+Limitation upon listing personal property on unsecured tax roll; exceptions; violation; penalty.

+42-227.
+Assessment of property at full cash value; separate assessment of real estate and improvements.

+42-228.
+Assessment of machinery and equipment of manufactories at less than full cash value.

+42-229.
+Assessment of contiguous real properties owned by same person.

+42-230.
+Liability for items of personal property.

+42-231.
+Presumption of ownership in assessment of trust funds and personal property mortgaged or pledged.

+42-232.
+Deductions of liabilities from assessed solvent debts.

+42-233.
+Assessment of water ditches and toll roads.

+42-234.
+Assessment of livestock; lien; release of lien on sale of part of herd.

+42-235.
+Assessment of transient livestock.

+42-236.
+Listing by assessor upon failure to receive list; investigations of incomplete lists; assessment of property discovered as unassessed in prior years.

+42-237.
+Maps of blocks and surveyed mines; costs:

+42-238.
+Assessment roll; sufficiency of description.

+42-239.
+Completion and delivery of assessment roll; returning to assessor; notice of meeting of board of equalization; publication; roll open to inspection.

+42-240.
 Entry on assessment roll of assessments forwarded by state tax commission.

-t.
-42

-Corp.

-n of

-o the e tereeded (nited 9) 12 , Old ng Co.
-4, 100 er Co.
-5, 100 of ashough ;, and e Tax (1945)

-ishing

-ishing extent ment. copper

-certioterrid that as a red to aversment nished at the formaterriistinct a Conrd of P. 511,

-- County board of equalization; June meeting; power to change 42-241. valuations. - Increase of assessment; notice; form.
-42-242. - Consideration of increase at July meeting of county board of 42 - 243. equalization; effect of proof of publishing notice; investigative powers; finality of decision. - Attendance of assessor at meetings of board of equalization; en-42 - 244.tering omitted property on assessment roll. - Appeal of assessment; payment of tax and making protest as 42-245. prerequisite to appeal. - Transmitting record of proceedings and other papers to clerk 42 - 246.of court upon appeal; fee. - 42-247.
+- Sec. - 42-241.
+County board of equalization; June meeting; power to change valuations. - 42-242.
+Increase of assessment; notice; form. - 42-243.
+Consideration of increase at July meeting of county board of equalization; effect of proof of publishing notice; investigative powers; finality of decision. - 42-244.
+Attendance of assessor at meetings of board of equalization; entering omitted property on assessment roll. - 42-245.
+Appeal of assessment; payment of tax and making protest as prerequisite to appeal. - 42-246.
+Transmitting record of proceedings and other papers to clerk of court upon appeal; fee. - 42-247.
 Procedure and judgment upon appeal; correction of assessment roll upon judgment. - 42-248.
-Abstract of assessment roll; forwarding copy to state board of equalization; changing items on abstract or requiring further return. - Failure to furnish abstract; penalty.
-42 - 249. - Entry of changes in assessment roll; completion of assessment 42 - 250.roll. - Reduction of assessed valuation when property is destroyed.
-42 - 251. - Falsifying or refusing to give list or name; false statement not 42-252. upon oath; penalties.
+Abstract of assessment roll; forwarding copy to state board of equalization; changing items on abstract or requiring further return. - 42-249.
+Failure to furnish abstract; penalty. - 42-250.
+Entry of changes in assessment roll; completion of assessment roll. - 42-251.
+Reduction of assessed valuation when property is destroyed. - 42-252.
+Falsifying or refusing to give list or name; false statement not upon oath; penalties.